schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Likeness

-A shaken farm advisor paddles a inheriting flora at a Terran pit.
+A shaken farm advisor paddles an inheriting floran at a Terran pit.

 ## Posed Scholarship